-It was my birthday actually.
-The day before had seen us (My parents as well as my fiancé Karla and I) go strolling around the old city of Quebec, drinking amazing mochas, standing in front of wall murals, eating delicious pizza and tomato garlic soup and even watching a FREE Cirque Du Soleil show.
-When we had arrived back to the room, Karla mentioned that my birthday was literally just around the corner.
+We happened to be in Quebec for my 29th birthday and were thinking of things to do.
+The day before had seen my family and I go strolling around the old city of Quebec, drinking amazing mochas, standing in front of wall murals, eating delicious pizza and tomato garlic soup, and even watching a FREE outdoor Cirque Du Soleil show.
+Then, back to the hotel, Karla mentioned that my birthday was the next morning.

-She told me that when she was in Quebec 7 years prior, she remembered going out to see Humpback Whales.
+She told me that when she was in Quebec seven years prior, she remembered going out to see Humpback Whales.

 “Really?
 In Quebec?”
 I said.